mbostwick/tactacbox/README.md

 ## 🚴 Usage
 - 🛠️ Build with `wasm-pack build --release --target web`
-- 🔬 Test in Headless Browsers with `wasm-pack test` or `wasm-pack test --headless --firefox`
+- 🔬 Test in Headless Browsers with:
+  - `wasm-pack test` or
+  - `wasm-pack test --headless --firefox`
 - 🎁 Publish to NPM with `wasm-pack publish`

-## 🔋 Batteries Included
+## 🔋 Included Libraries

 * [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) for communicating
   between WebAssembly and JavaScript.